DHCross/pathfinder-1st-edition-validator/Rules/A0 Cyclopedia Pathfinder 1e (Most Recent) (2).md

 Welcome to the A0 Cyclopedia: *Caravan’s End* (Pathfinder 1st Edition), a Pathfinder 1st Edition conversion kit for the *Hoskbrew* series.
 All Hoskbrew scenarios are written system-agnostic by design and are supported by dedicated *Cyclopedias* tailored for specific game systems.
 This volume, the A0 Cyclopedia: PF1e Caravan’s End, provides everything you need to run the adventure in Pathfinder 1st Edition: detailed mechanics for every encounter, fully statted NPCs, unique magic items, and any custom rules created specifically for this scenario.

 *Caravan’s End* is designed for a party of four 1st-level characters, with optional adjustments for groups of three or five to six players.
-Each encounter includes a suggested XP reward.
-To scale difficulty, simply add or subtract 25 XP per encounter: increasing the challenge adds 25 XP, while easing it reduces XP by the same amount.
+Each encounter includes a suggested XP reward based on standard Pathfinder 1st Edition CR values.
+To scale difficulty for smaller or larger parties, adjust the number of creatures or use the variant stat blocks provided.

 The cyclopedia follows the adventure scene by scene, providing a clear and accessible roadmap for the GM.
 Each encounter entry includes: